Drinking water supplies secured in Glasgow with historic aqueduct upgrade

-Scottish Water has completed a major upgrade to two 26 mile long Victorian aqueducts, which take water from Loch Katrine to treatment works that serve 1.3 million people in Scotland’s Glasgow and Central Belt areas.
+Scottish Water has completed a major upgrade to two Victorian aqueducts which serve 1.3 million people in Scotland’s Glasgow and Central Belt areas.

 The company explained that the two aqueducts are essential for the normal operation of the Milngavie and Balmore water treatment works just north of Glasgow, which produce around 550,000 m3/day of water.

 According to Scottish Water the £7 million capital maintenance project has improved the security of the water supply to customers and is the biggest upgrade to the aqueducts since they were built over 150 years ago.